 - Alpha/Beta Pinene

 Leading researchers are calling for mandatory cannabis authentication.
-The first step would be to break down the strain by cultivar (type I, II, or III).
+The first step would be to break down the cultivar by (type I, II, or III).
 The next step would be to associate a referenced chemotype and genotype.
 The current system is still a work in progress, as various research groups aim to create a universally accepted classification scheme and genotyping system.
 In the near future, we can expect a more complete picture of the genes involved in cannabis pharmacology.
 We are involved in the industry-wide standardization of chemoprofiling, sequencing, and genotyping techniques.
 Once a state-by-state cultivar registry is mandated, the producers who have been involved in a deeper level of classification will not be held back.

 Stay ahead of the game by classifying your cannabis by chemovar